How Will Rising Interest Rates Affect My Retirement?

 But historically, real estate has been a good hedge against inflation, which triggers higher interest rates.
 With a fixed-rate mortgage, you are effectively paying the same amount of money each month even as interest rates and mortgage rates rise.

 Rising interest rates affect stocks and bonds in different ways.

-Stocks historically lose value during times of higher interest rates.
-Bonds and other fixed income investments tend to perform better.
+Stocks historically lose value during times of higher interest rates, and they tend to suffer more when high inflation is present.
 This trend tends to reverse itself when interest rates start falling again.